 My freezer already has a half-eaten bag of candy stashed on a shelf in the door, and it’s not even Halloween yet.

-We don’t get trick-or-treaters in our city building, but I’m feeling nostalgic.
+We don’t get trick-or-treaters in our city building, but every year I feel nostalgic.

-I grew up in a suburban subdivision where parents from all over would bring their kids to go door to door in our neighborhood.
+I grew up in a suburban subdivision with an expected repetition of houses.
+Parents from all over would bring their kids to go door to door in our neighborhood.

 My mom would buy a ton of candy and still worry that we would run out before the evening’s festivities ended.